Film

 David Njaramba Kaguura walking the filming team to the tea plantations (Photo: Gitonga Mwangi, 2022)

-Research by Kenny Cupers and Makau Kitata
+Research and Concept: Kenny Cupers, Makau Kitata

 ︎